zeke/devcenter-scraper/content/md/add-on-manifest.md

 description: Heroku Add-on manifest format definition
 ---

 The add-on manifest is a JSON document which describes the interface between Heroku and your cloud service.
-You write the manifest and use it with the Kensa testing tool in your d evelopment environment, then send the final manifest to Heroku when you're ready to submit your add-on to our marketplace.
+You write the manifest and use it with the Kensa testing tool in your development environment, then send the final manifest to Heroku when you're ready to submit your add-on to our marketplace.

 ## Generating a manifest